SESMG/SESMG/docs/getting_started/how_to_execute.rst

 1. Fill in the spreadsheet document according to the instructions in the "Using th Scenario File" chapter.

-2. Execute the "SESMG_EXE.py" file in the main folder of the program.
+2. Execute the "SESMG_EXE.py" file (Apple/Linux) in the main folder of the program.
+Use Run_SESMG for Windows.

 .. note::

 	If you receive a "Your computer has been protected by Windows" error message, click "More Information," and then "Run Anyway".